Kevin-Kurka/rabbithole/backend/src/services/GraphTraversalService.README.md

 **Solutions**:
 1. Check if indexes exist: `\d+ "Edges"` in psql
-2. Reduce depth or increase `minVeracity`
+2. Reduce depth or increase `minCredibility`
 3. Run `VACUUM ANALYZE` on tables
 4. Check for missing statistics: `pg_stats`